 The Paychex platform makes it easy for employees to select their allocations in equity and bonds.
 It’s also easy to adjust your contributions per paycheck based on your retirement goals.
 However, because most Paychex plans are designed by financial advisors, it’s unclear how flexible Paychex is in including investments such as individual securities or stock in private companies.

-Paychex does not publish its retirement benefit pricing on its website, which is another mark against Paychex on the transparency front.
-Other vendors we reviewed, including American 401k, publicly and clearly list their prices.
+Unfortunately, Paychex does not publish its retirement benefit pricing on its website.
+Other vendors we reviewed are more transparent, publicly and clearly listing their prices.

 Instead, Paychex pricing depends on a business’s customized retirement plan and the other Paychex services the business uses.
-You’ll pay a monthly administration fee alongside a per-employee cost.
+While the amount will depend on your plan, you can expect to pay the standard fees like a monthly administration fee alongside a per-employee cost.
 There will also be a one-time setup fee.
-All these fees are standard with employee retirement vendors.

 If your business already uses Paychex to process payroll, contact your account representative to get a quote for retirement services.
 You can also get a quote by submitting a request through the website or by using the online chat option.
-Alternatively, you can contact the Paychex sales team via phone.
+Alternatively, you can contact the Paychex sales team via phone at 833-299-0168.

 A dedicated group of Paychex employees will assist you with onboarding after a sales rep guides you through signup.
 We found nothing especially complicated about this process in our research, as is the case with most employee retirement platforms’ setup.